KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/14-sacrifice.md

 - **The Offering (⚐ Potentiality):**
   The object or essence sacrificed — harvest, animal, king, or deity — symbolizes a concentrated vessel of vitality, integrity, or sovereign will.
-  It is structural resource rendered into a supernal law for transformation.
+  It is structural resource rendered into supernal law for transformation.

 - **The Intention & The Law:**
   Orientation determines outcome.